playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

 ![Initial Editor][1]

 Within this view you can edit your animation state graph.
-The following sections will highlight how different elements of the animstategraph asset can be used to define specific animation behaviour.
+The following sections will highlight how different elements of the animstategraph asset can be used to define specific animation behavior.

 ## States